Modeling RF Front End in Radar System Simulation

 The following figure shows the receiver subsystem.

 In a continuous wave radar system, part of the transmitted waveform is used as a reference to dechirp the received target echo.
-From the diagrams above, one can see that the transmitted waveform is sent to the receiver via a coupler and the dechirp is performed via an I/Q mixer.
+From the diagrams above, one can see that the transmitted waveform is sent to the receiver via a coupler and the dechirp is performed via an I/Q demodulator.
 Therefore, by adjusting parameters in those RF components, higher simulation fidelity can be achieved.

 This example shows two radar models that are originally built with Phased Array System Toolbox and later incorporated RF models from RF Blockset.
 The simulation fidelity is greatly improved by combining the two products together.